CMASCenter/pcluster-cmaq/docs/user_guide/system-requirements.md

 * AWS CLI v3.0 installed in a virtual environment
 * Edit YAML Configuration Files using vi, nedit or other editor (yaml doesn't accept tabs as spacing)

+### AWS CLI v3.0 is available in the following AWS Regions
+Note, the scripts in this tutorial use the us-east-1 region, but the scripts can be modified to use any of the supported regions listed in the url below.

+<a href="<https://docs.aws.amazon.com/parallelcluster/latest/ug/supported-regions-v3.html">CLI v3 Supported Regions</a>

 ### Hardware Requirements